bimboplugins/Poser/README.md

 ﻿# Poser

-Poser is a lightweight UI and command utility that allows you to instantly switch between your available idle, ground sit, chair sit, and doze poses.
-Bypass the standard emote menu and snap directly to a specific pose index using a sleek visual interface or targeted slash commands.
+Poser is a lightweight FFXIV UI and command utility that allows you to switch between your available idle, ground sit, chair sit, and doze poses.
+Snap directly to a specific pose index using a the Poser window or targeted slash commands.

 ## Installation
 To install Poser, you will need to add this custom repository to your Dalamud settings.